Maxsos133/tarkov-companion/README.md

 ## Next Steps:

 - More quests added.
+(All added)
 - More information about each quest such as rewards.
 - Add an interactable map with clickable pins of your selected quests selected, which show information on how to complete the quest.
+(Done)
 - Boss section.
+- Items required section.
+(Done)